RobertsLab/resources/docs/Computing-Hardware.md

 ## Printers
 You can send print jobs wirelessly to the Brother HL-L2395DW395DW printer in rm 209.

+Windows computers:

-First, download the [printer driver software](https://support.brother.com/g/b/downloadtop.aspx?c=us&lang=en&prod=hll2395dw_us_as) to your computer.
+1. Download the [printer driver software](https://support.brother.com/g/b/downloadtop.aspx?c=us&lang=en&prod=hll2395dw_us_as) to your computer.

-Next, add the printer via system preferences-> printers and scanners for Mac or settings-> devices -> printers and scanners for Windows.
+2. Add the printer via: Settings-> Devices -> Printers and Scanners.
 You'll need to enter the IP address of the printer which is listed on the [Roberts Lab Computers spreadsheet](https://docs.google.com/spreadsheets/d/1mtIITcjqZVEQtynYZFdOdx51uXTiXP7Jvvzv_SnWCDY/edit#gid=0).

+For Macs:

+1. Add the printer via: System preferences-> Printers and scanners.
+You'll need to enter the IP address of the printer which is listed on the [Roberts Lab Computers spreadsheet](https://docs.google.com/spreadsheets/d/1mtIITcjqZVEQtynYZFdOdx51uXTiXP7Jvvzv_SnWCDY/edit#gid=0).

-For Macs, you may need to change the 'Use' drop down menu:
+  - You may need to change the 'Use' drop down menu:

-- choose 'select software'
+    - Choose 'select software'

-- select 'Brother HL-L2395DW CUPS'.
+    - Select 'Brother HL-L2395DW CUPS'.

-Also for Macs, you will need to change the *Protocol* to **'HP Jetdirect-Socket'** or else your computer will not find the printer.
-No software download neeeded.
+  - You will need to change the *Protocol* to 'HP Jetdirect-Socket'.

 ## Software